MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Overview/MyA-faq.md

 #### Q8.
 Which MyAnalytics features are _not_ available to users who have the "Insights by MyAnalytics" service plan?

-The cards that show [Email read statistics](../use/add-in.md#email-read-statistics) and [Inline suggestions](../use/mya-notifications.md) are not currently available with the *Insights by MyAnalytics* service plan.
+The cards that show [Email read statistics](../use/add-in.md#email-read-statistics) are not currently available with the *Insights by MyAnalytics* service plan.

    > [!Note]
    > All MyAnalytics features are available to users who have the *MyAnalytics (Full)* service plan.